 There are several downsides to rock salt.
 One downside is that it only works in temperatures of 25 degrees or higher, just 7 degrees lower than the freezing point.
 Be advised that in areas where temperatures frequently drop below 25 degrees, it may be in your best interest to go with an ice melt that is effective at lower temperatures.Other considerations include issues for highly vegetated areas.
 You may want to consider an environmental and plant-safe ice melt as an alternative.
 Pet owners should also be aware that rock salt can be dangerous when animals are exposed.
 It could cause burning and irritation, and if ingested could lead to gastrointestinal issues.

 Things to Consider

 Many ice melt products are safer than rock salt.
 But just because the bag features a picture a child playing with a puppy doesn’t guarantee that it is safe for children and/or pets.
-Be sure to read the labels before applying the ice melt to your surfaces.
-Another consideration is the price of ice melt products.
-Even though ice melt typically is more expensive than rock salt, it may save you money long-term because rock salt requires a larger amount to be effective.
-Whereas ice melt is more effective making each bag last you longer.
+Be sure to read the labels before applying the ice melt to any surface.
+Another consideration is the price of ice melt products; even though ice melt typically is more expensive than rock salt, it may save you money long-term.
+Rock salt requires a larger amount to be effective, whereas ice melt is more effective in making each bag last you longer.
 We highly recommend trying Nature’s Best Ice Melt for the best safety and comfort on your icy surfaces.

 Choosing Between Ice Melt and Rock Salt